jiang-zhu/paleocamp/intro.md

 * Exercises on running CESM preindustrial control and mid-Holocene simulations
 * Exercises on analyzing CESM output with NCAR JupyterHub

 ## Optional modules
 * An example on how to set up more complicated paleoclimate simulation (CESM2-PaleoCalibr LGM)
 * Examples on how to use available simulations and reanalysis data on the NCAR machines

+---
+## Prerequisites
+Very simple introdution to Unix, Python, Jupyter, and NCAR resources and access.